-- What is the background, the context, in which the research took place? - Why is this subject or issue important - Who are the key participants and/or 'actors' in the area under investigation? - Are there important trends or pivotal variables of which the reader needs to be made aware? - A clear and succinct statement of the aims and objectives that the dissertation is going to address.

-• Have you presented a clear and unambiguous exposition of your research aim, the objectives you will address to meet this aim and your research questions?
+- 1. What is the background, the context, in which the research took place? - 2.
+Why is this subject or issue important - 3.
+Who are the key participants and/or 'actors' in the area under investigation? - 4.
+Are there important trends or pivotal variables of which the reader needs to be made aware? - 5.
+A clear and succinct statement of the aims and objectives that the dissertation is going to address. - 6.
+Have you presented a clear and unambiguous exposition of your research aim, the objectives you will address to meet this aim and your research questions? - 7.
+Was this study undertaken for example in order to test some aspect of professional or business practice or theory or framework of analysis?